UNINETTSigma2/documentation/apps/gromacs.md

 TODO: insert version table

-To load the default GROMACS module, run:
+To load the default GROMACS module, run in the terminal

-    $ module load GROMACS
+    module load GROMACS

 The [GROMACS example](https://source.uit.no/cpe/examplescripts/tree/master/gromacs) shows how to set up an application.